wobh/wobh.github.io/_posts/2016-04-09-poodcl-11-tests.md

 Common Lisp code using only Common Lisp.
 What follows is adapted from a comment I made on exercism.io about it:

-Use `assert` for all assertions positive or negative
+Use `assert` for all assertions positive or negative.

 Use either or both of `assert` and `check-type` to check on stateful things either before or after or both when a change is expected.